 Male Hypogonadism (testosterone deficiency) is a hormone disorder in which the body does not produce enough testosterone.
-This condition affects 10% of all adult men and the majority of older men.
+This condition affects 10% of all adult men and the majority of men over age 80 years.

 This post will review the symptoms, causes, and treatments of male hypogonadism, and will answer some typical questions from patients with this condition.